uyuni-project/tetra/SPECIAL_CASES.md

 Your kit packages are basically binary blobs.
 If its sources are needed for proper packaging, for example to comply with the GPL, some extra steps are needed.

-If you use Maven, most (~90%) sources can be automatically downloaded:
+If you use Maven, most (~90%) of the sources can be automatically downloaded:

     tetra download-maven-source-jars